binchenX/systemd-in-docker/README.md

 actually running the container to `runc`, which is specified in the `--runtime-path` for the `oci-add-hooks` args.
-When it is `runc`'s turn, before running the container, it will check the `hooks` section and it see `oci-systemd-hook` hook.
+When it is `runc`'s turn, before running the container, it will check the `hooks` section and it see `oci-systemd-hook-go` hook.
 That hook will be called to set up the stuff necessary for the systemd to run.

 ## See It Works